Delimiter in :substitute

 Apr 30, 2026

-This becomes painfully obvious when renaming paths.
-Using / as the delimiter forces you to escape every slash in the pattern and replacement:
+This becomes painfully obvious when renaming paths or urls.
+Using / as the delimiter forces you to escape every slash in the pattern an

 The same applies to :global and :vglobal you can replace the / surrounding the pattern with any character there too.
 See :help pattern-delimiter for the details.